 Spending the same time on lower-paying tasks at $2/hour might bring in $4 daily, adding up to about $120 per month.

 In short, microtasking works best as a flexible side hustle.
-With the right microtasking platforms and a smart approach to task selection, you can make it a useful way to supplement your income.
+With the right microtasking platforms and a smart approach to task selection, you can effectively make progress and see extra cash benefits in no time.

 Microtasking sites to consider for getting started